 - En voyant la photo, elle a pleuré – Upon seeing the picture, she cried.

 - Je ne peux pas écouter de la musique en travaillant – I cannot listen to music while working.

 - J’ai perdu trois kilos en arrêtant de manger du pain – I lost 3 kilos by quitting eating bread.

 This is the most straightfoward use of the present participle in French.
-Note that the present participle is explained with many examples, and then illustrated by a story with audio in my audiobook À Moi Paris Level 5, chapter 7.
+Note that the present participle is explained with many examples, and then illustrated by a story with audio in my French audiobook learning method À Moi Paris L5, chapter 7.

 3 – French Present Participle Used as a Noun or an Adjective

 We may also sometimes use a present participle as a noun or an adjective.
 You wouldn’t know you are using a present participle unless you studied grammar!